 The Galaxy S22 has a 6.1-inch display, making it 0.1 inches smaller than its predecessor, but it’s not something you’ll notice.
 What is noticeable is the new Gorilla Glass Victus Plus back – the rear was plastic last year.
 This change gives the phone a much more premium feel, and the Galaxy S22 now feels every bit as solid, and looks as elegant, as the iPhone 13.

 This is a phone that’s small enough to slip into your pocket or bag and forget about.
 In today's world of oversized phones (like the larger Galaxy S22 Ultra), the S22's 70.6 x 146 x 7.6mm, 168g chassis feels puny.
-Apple's iPhone 13 mini holds the ‘small flagship’ crown, though.
+Apple's iPhone 13 mini, which Apple is discontinuing, previously held the ‘small flagship’ crown, though.

-Where Apple now favors a smooth flat metal band around its phones, the Galaxy S22's aluminum frame offers a small, albeit comfortable curve, which some may find slightly more comfortable to hold for long periods than the iPhone 13.
+Where Apple now favors a smooth flat metal band around its phones, the Galaxy S22's aluminum frame offers a small, albeit pleasing curve, which some may find slightly more comfortable to hold for long periods than the iPhone 14.
 The phone is IP68 rated, which makes it water and dust-resistant.
 In practice, a drop in the sink is no big deal.

 We’re glad Samsung left the contour-cut camera module untouched.
 It's attractive and efficient.
 The brushed glass back looks and feels great, and does a nice job of highlighting our test unit's Forest Green color – it also doesn’t show fingerprints.
-Other color options include Phantom Black, Phantom White, and Pink Gold.
+Other color options include Phantom Black, Phantom White, Pink Gold, and Bora Purple.

 There are just two buttons – power and the volume rocker – along one edge of the phone.
 On the top edge is a tiny hole for a microphone.
 The bottom houses one speaker (the other half of the decently-loud stereo speaker system is hidden along the top edge of the display), the SIM slot, another microphone hole, and the USB-C charging port (note that the S22 doesn’t support the 45W charger that Samsung sells for the Galaxy S22 Plus).